I Apologize campaign

 "I Apologize" (Özür Diliyorum) is an online campaign launched in December 2008 in Turkey by numerous journalists, politicians, and professors, calling for a collective apology for the Armenian genocide, which the campaign calls "the Great Catastrophe that Ottoman Armenians were subjected to in 1915."
 The campaign was launched by Prof. Ahmet İnsel, politician Baskın Oran, Dr. Cengiz Aktar, and journalist Ali Bayramoğlu.
-The campaign emphasizes regret on behalf of Turkey that Armenian requests for recognition of the 1915 genocide has been actively suppressed within Turkey.
+The campaign emphasizes regret on behalf of Turkey that Armenian requests for recognition of the 1915 genocide have been actively suppressed within Turkey.
 The campaign was signed by 5,000 people within the first 24 hours, and had collected over 30,000 signatories by January 2009.
 The campaign created widespread outrage in Turkish society.

 The campaign

 The campaign is conducted online; the message that visitors are invited to sign states:

 The campaigners emphasized that point that the initiative was not politically motivated but rather a personal and individual motivation.

 The website has been translated into many different languages including Arabic, Armenian, English, Greek, and Russian.
 At last count, the campaign has over 32,000 signatures.